MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access.md

-- **Step 1** A team owner or an Office 365 admin [Adding guests to teams](teams-and-channels.md#BKMK_addingguests).
+- **Step 1** A team owner or an Office 365 admin [adds a guest to a team](https://support.office.com/en-us/article/adds-a-guest-to-a-team-df38ae23-8f85-46d3-b071-cb11b9de5499#bkmk_addingguests).

 - **Step 2** The Office 365 admin or the team owner can manage a guest's capabilities as necessary.
 For example, allowing a guest to add or delete channels or disabling access to files.

 - **Step 3** The guest receives a welcome email from the team owner, inviting them to join the team.
-After accepting the invitation, the guest can [Working in channels](teams-and-channels.md#BKMK_channels), receive and respond to channel messages,  [Files](files.md), and participate in chat.
+After accepting the invitation, the guest can [participate in teams and channels](https://support.office.com/en-us/article/participate-in-teams-and-channels-df38ae23-8f85-46d3-b071-cb11b9de5499#bkmk_channels), receive and respond to channel messages, [access files in channels](https://support.office.com/en-us/article/access-files-in-channels-c593c78a-27c4-4661-a598-682baa30ca7e), and participate in chat.
 While using Microsoft Teams, a combination of text and icons gives all team members clear indication of guest participation in a team.
-For more details, see  [What the guest experience is like](guest-access-in-microsoft-teams.md#BKMK_GuestExperience)
+For more details, see [what the guest experience is like](https://support.office.com/en-us/article/Guest-access-in-Microsoft-Teams-bd4cdeec-4044-4b4b-9df1-beb139013a3f#bkmk_guestexperience)

 Guests can leave the team at any time via Microsoft Teams web and desktop clients.
-For details, see  [How do I leave a team?](teams-and-channels.md#BKMK_HowDoILeaveATeam)
+For details, see  [How do I leave a team?](https://support.office.com/en-us/article/How-do-I-leave-a-team-df38ae23-8f85-46d3-b071-cb11b9de5499#bkmk_howdoileaveateam)